-The Sponsor and the Trustee will treat the Trust as a "grantor trust" for United States federal income tax purposes..
+The Sponsor and the Trustee will treat the Trust as a "grantor trust" for United States federal income tax purposes.
+In the opinion of Vedder Price P.C., special United States federal income tax counsel to the Sponsor, the Trust will be classified as a "grantor trust" for United States federal income tax purposes.
 As a result, the Trust itself will not be subject to United States federal income tax.
 Instead, the Trust's income and expenses will "flow through" to the Shareholders, and the Trustee will report the Trust's income, gains, losses and deductions to the Internal Revenue Service (the "IRS") on that basis.
-There can be no assurance that the IRS will agree with this position and it is possible that the IRS or another tax authority could assert a position contrary to one or all of those conclusions and that a court could sustain that contrary position.
+The opinion of Vedder Price P.C. represents only its best legal judgment and is not binding on the IRS or any court.
+Accordingly, there can be no assurance that the IRS will agree with this position and it is possible that the IRS or another tax authority could assert a position contrary to one or all of those conclusions and that a court could sustain that contrary position.
 Neither the Sponsor nor the Trustee will request a ruling from the IRS with respect to the classification of the Trust for United States federal income tax purposes.
 If the IRS were to assert successfully that the Trust is not classified as a "grantor trust," the Trust would likely be classified as a partnership for United States federal income tax purposes, which may affect the timing and other tax consequences to the Shareholders.